combustion-inc/combustion-documentation/meatnet_node_ble_specification.rst

 Food Safe Data
 --------------

-Configuration parameters for the Food Safe (USDA Safe) feature, in a packed TBD-bit (TBD-byte) field.
+Configuration parameters for the Food Safe (USDA Safe) feature, in a packed 9-byte field.

 +--------+-------------------------------------------+
 | Bits   | Description                               |